ManApart/quest-command/notes.md

   - Burn if not enough skill
   - Gain xp for cooking
   - Range needs lit, goes from 'Range (unlit)' to 'Range (lit)' - use burning effect?
-  - Implement getting grain as a quest?
-    - behavior that when item with tag added, it adds item to other activator?
-    - Will need persistence across locations
-    - Behavior/action to search inventory of an activator
 - Current manner of matching recipes with ingredients has a possible bug that the order of ingredients in an inventory could determine whether a recipe could be used or not - write a test and fix it

 ### Interaction